gul952/Remote-Patient-Monitoring-System/README.md

-# Healthcare Management System
+# Remote Patient Monitoring System

-The Healthcare Management System is a comprehensive Java-based project that simulates a healthcare environment.
-The system allows patients, doctors, and administrators to interact with various functionalities such as patient vital sign tracking, appointment scheduling, and doctor-patient feedback.
-In addition, the project has been extended with advanced features—including an Emergency Alert System, Chat & Video Consultation, and Notifications & Reminders—to further enhance user interaction.
+The Remote Patient Monitoring System is a Java-based project that was made as a university assignment.
+The system allows patients, doctors, and administrators to interact with various functionalities such as patient vital sign tracking, appointment scheduling, and doctor-patient feedback.The project has been extended with advanced features—including an Emergency Alert System, Chat & Video Consultation, and Notifications & Reminders.

 ## Table of Contents